-GENERAL DEVELOPMENT OF THE BUSINESS
+GENERAL DEVELOPMENT OF THE BUSINESS2

 Advances in technology, globalization, consolidation, regulation and the introduction of alternative trading venues have changed the way global exchange markets operate.
-Exchanges have combined across jurisdictions and across asset classes and have moved to integrated, diversified and multi-product business models in order to broaden their revenue sources and realize efficiencies.
-Market participants are demanding faster, less expensive, and more sophisticated trading capability and are seeking new sources of liquidity, which has resulted in the creation of alternative trading venues that are competing aggressively with exchanges for order flow.
+Exchanges have combined and are continuing to combine across jurisdictions and across asset classes and have moved to integrated, diversified and multi-product business models in order to broaden their revenue sources and realize efficiencies.
+Market participants are demanding faster, less expensive, and more sophisticated trading capability and are seeking new sources of liquidity, products and services which has resulted in the creation of alternative trading venues that are competing aggressively with exchanges for order flow.

 These trends are apparent in Canada as a number of alternative trading systems ("ATS") operating both dark and visible trading venues have entered the equity trading market.
-In the past year, competition has intensified.
-While volumes on our equity exchanges have grown, we have lost market share to these new entrants, and we are under significant pricing pressure as we compete for order flow.
-These trends, including the increasingly competitive environment in which we operate, have impacted the development of our business, strategies and outlook and will continue to do so going forward.
+In the past few years, competition has intensified.
+While volumes on our equity exchanges have grown, we have lost market share to these new entrants.
+Toronto Stock Exchange and TSX Venture Exchange's combined share of equity trading was relatively stable in 2010, in the 70% to 75% range3, but we expect to continue to face significant pricing pressure as we compete in this multimarketplace environment.